 Investigators had all northbound lanes of GA 400 closed for several hours following the crash to conduct a thorough investigation.
 The wreck was cleared around 7:30 a.m.

-Our Atlanta injury lawyers at the Law Offices of Shane Smith would like to offer our most heartfelt condolences to the family and friends of those who died or were injured.
+Our Atlanta injury lawyers at Shane Smith Law would like to offer our most heartfelt condolences to the family and friends of those who died or were injured.